Lumière in Burlington

 The Lumière brothers, Antoine and Louis, achieved immortality as cinema pioneers for inventing the Cinématograph, the first device to record a sequence of images, then project them in succession onto a screen, creating the illusion of movement.
 In 1895 they used their invention to create the very first motion picture ever, “Workers Leaving the Lumière Factory.”
 Our very word “cinema” derives from the Lumières’ invention.

 Cinema history long had it that the Lumières produced their plates only in France, but thanks to an ingenious historical detective (of whom more below), we now know that the brothers decided to build a factory in the United States, to get around a high tariff on French imports.
 They needed a site where enough people spoke French to constitute a workforce so they could communicate easily with them.
 Where could that be?
-They finally chose Burlington, Vermont, with its large Quebecois immigrant population.
+They finally chose Burlington, Vermont, which had a large Francophone population comprising recent québécois immigrants as well as descendants of long-ago French settlers.
 Another consideration: Burlington had a thriving dye industry, and dyes were needed for the Autochrome process.

 In 1901–3 the Lumières built a factory here in Burlington that produced for markets in North America, Britain, and Ireland.
 Its clean rooms were refrigerated, lightproof, and dust free.
 Some of the first color photographs in North America were shot here.